 The term Respondent refers to someone who is accused of sexual violence or harassment.
 If you have been accused of sexual misconduct, the investigation process can be stressful.
-You have options to access to medical, counseling, and legal services both within the University, and in the local community.
-Some of these resources are listed below.
+Resources for responding to allegations of sexual misconduct can be found in this handout and in the information provided below.

 You also have rights within the investigative and disciplinary process.
 A selection of these rights are highlighted below.
-You can review the full investigatory and disciplinary processes in the following documents:
+You can review UWM’s full investigatory and disciplinary processes in the following documents:

-Respondents who would like assistance during the student disciplinary process may contact the Dean of Students Office, and a professional staff member, who is not affiliated with the investigation, will serve as an advisor to the respondent.
-The Respondent Advisor may answer questions and provide information about the investigation process, the hearing procedures, Chapter UWS 17, and interim and/or protective measures that have been taken.
-The respondent advisor may also address safety issues on and off campus, and connect the respondent to counseling resources.
+Respondents who would like assistance during the student disciplinary process may contact the Dean of Students Office, and a professional staff member, who is not otherwise a part of the formal investigative process, can serve as an advisor to the respondent.
+The Student Affairs Officer may answer questions and provide information about the investigation process, hearing procedures, Chapter UWS 17, or interim measures that have been taken.
+The Student Affairs Officer may also address safety issues on and off campus, and connect the respondent to counseling resources.

 Respondent Support Person

 If you so choose, you can be accompanied by a support person of your choice to investigative meetings and disciplinary proceedings.
 This can be a friend, family member, or attorney.
 This person should not be someone who was a witness to the alleged event.
 This person will not be allowed to speak on your behalf, but can be present to support you through what may feel like a stressful process.

 Respondents who are accused of sexual harassment or sexual violence may be subject to interim measures.
 This could include changes to academic, living, transportation, and campus working situations.
 Any of these changes will be kept confidential to the extent that maintaining such confidentiality will not impair the University’s ability to implement, monitor, and enforce these measures.